realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 print(hey)
 ```

-You can also install modules other people have written from
+You can also install modules other people have written with
 [pip](https://pypi.python.org/pypi/pip), a package manager for Python.

 ```bash